eccenca/documentation.eccenca.com/docs/release-notes/corporate-memory-24-1/index.md

 v24.1.0 of DataManager adds the following new features:

+-   License warnings for Corporate Memory and GraphDB license
+-   Added validation for invalid URI format in vocabulary registration form
+-   SHACL2 (beta feature, disable per default)
+    -   support for literals
+    -   support for object properties
+    -   validation
+    -   context graph
+-   SVG support for the object view
+-   A link to the DP api doc

 v24.1.0 of DataManager ships the following changes:

+-   Explore Navigation Component, now supports depictions and pre-loading of the concepts list
+-   I18N
+    -   Increased coverage
+    -   Enabled nesting of the keys in translations
+    -   Improvements in the application header in explore

 v24.1.0 of DataManager ships the following fixes:

+-   Security Update of Java wrapper
+-   Workspace selection resets module selection
+-   Considering `exploreModuleConfiguration.defaultGraph` during the Explore module mount
+-   Added navigation blocker for the EasyNav module
+-   Keeping EasyNav viewport parameters during visualization save
+-   Installing a vocabulary now fully refreshes the application state
+-   Workspaces, which are prefix of an other workspace, are now correctly handled

 ## eccenca DataPlatform v24.1.0